| FROM THE EAST

 Brad Phillips and his wife Jessie, for the homemade ice

 cream.
 A most delicious meal served by special people.
+After supper, we conducted the business

 of the Lodge; after introductions, the Grand Master

 spoke on his theme, "Setting a Good Example".
+I believe each of us understand the

 Grand Master's theme, when we look around our society